 The POS industry is addressing these challenges head-on, as it makes personalization easier and more accessible to small businesses at scale.
 In fact, Reportlinker.com predicts the global personalization software market to grow from $620.57 million in 2020 to over $1.7 billion by the end of 2025.

 Having a POS that provides personalized shopping experiences is important because:

 - Shoppers expect it: Consumers not only benefit from—but have come to expect—personalized experiences.
 They know the technology is out there, and they know their data is as well.
 Now shoppers are demanding they benefit from this information-sharing.

 - You can increase your prices: Better experiences mean you can charge higher prices, which ultimately increases profit margins.
-In fact, 47% of consumers are willing to pay more for an improved shopping experience.
+In fact, consumers are willing to pay more for an improved shopping experience.